 “The challenge is to keep convention but avoid cliché.”

-Pros: A pre-existing audience to tap into and an ability to play with audience expectations.
-A good Genre Chef can build anticipation via convention only to completely and dramatically subvert it.
+PROS: A pre-existing audience to tap into and an ability to play with audience expectations.
+A good Genre Chef writer can build anticipation via convention only to completely and dramatically subvert it.

-For this screenwriter, dialogue is everything.
+For these screenwriters, dialogue is everything.
 Characters can sometimes feel a little stylised or similarly-voiced, but as long as that style is a good one, this kind of screenplay is a joy to read, a joy to perform and ultimately a joy to watch.

-The Conversationalist really shines when it comes to scene structure.
+Conversationalist screenwriters really shine when it comes to scene structure.
 They’re able to present us with two characters with clear but not-too-overt motivations and pit them head to head in a searing battle of quick-wits, underhand digs and quotable lines.

 For other examples, look no further than Aaron Sorkin‘s opening exchange in THE SOCIAL NETWORK, a masterclass in multi-strand dialogue.

-Or look to Diablo Cody, whose debut screenplay, JUNO, owes its charm to the rhythm and construction of her characters’ unique-sounding dialogue, something we see again (though much more subtly) in YOUNG ADULT.
+Or look to Diablo Cody, whose debut screenplay, JUNO, owes its charm to the rhythm and construction of her characters’ unique-sounding dialogue, something we see again (though much more subtly) in her screenplay for YOUNG ADULT.